Discover a Healthier You with Livin' the Dream Daily!

 Headaches are a common side effect of ingesting sulfites

 A recent study found that R-Lipoic Acid was protective in a dose of 200 mg three times a day with meals.
 N-Acetyl-Cysteine (NAC) greatly increases cell glutathione levels and can be quite protective.
 R-Lipoic Acid and Acetyl-L-Carnitine both increase brain cell energy and glutathione levels.
-They also bind excess iron.
+They also bind to excess iron – possibly helpful for some people.

-From our online store, we suggest using the following supplements to reduce your sulfite sensitivity and increase glutathione:
+From our online store, we suggest using one or more of the following supplements to reduce your sulfite sensitivity and increase glutathione:

 • TolerAid is a blend of certain B vitamins, molybdenum, and liver detoxifying factors to help with chemical sensitivity, including sulfites.
 You can read about the design of this product here.
 Note that ScentArest and TolerAid are the same product, just renamed.